pinkhominid/while-we-are-away/PITCHME.md

 ### Treats
 - Lots of treats, don't be stingy
 - BUT only for good behavior
+- If you want him to do something, use treats!
 - If he needs a good distraction, cream cheese rubber toy in his cage